sissaschool/xmlschema/doc/extras.rst

 =====================================

-The module *xmlschema.extras.codegen* provides an abstract base class :class:`AbstractGenerator` for generate source code from parsed XSD schemas.
+The module *xmlschema.extras.codegen* provides an abstract base class :class:`xmlschema.extras.codegen.AbstractGenerator` for generate source code from parsed XSD schemas.
 The Jinja2 engine is embedded in that class and is empowered with a set of custom filters and tests for accessing to defined XSD schema components.

 Schema based filters